What to pack for a Caribbean cruise? Try my Ultimate Cruise Packing Checklist!

 - Bring “layer-able” clothes and a jacket if cooler weather is predicted, say for a winter cruise that include the Bahamas.

-Packing Tip: Choose one major color and mix ‘n’ match your wardrobe around it.
-Bring 2 or 3 lightweight scarves to dress up or change the appearance of the same outfit.
+Cruise Maven Packing Tip: Seems obvious but easy to overlook.
+Choose one major color and mix ‘n’ match your wardrobe around it.
+Bring 1 or 2 lightweight scarves to dress up or change the appearance of the same outfit.

-Your ship will provide the basics: shampoo, conditioner, body lotion.
-Sometimes the shampoo doubles as body wash.
-You may want to bring your own:
+Your cruise ship will provide the basics: shampoo, conditioner, body lotion.
+Sometimes their shampoo doubles as body wash.
+Unless you’re going on a luxury cruise, you may want to bring your own.

 - Shampoo and conditioner